Harshita-Kanal/Harshita-Kanal/README.md

 Look around to find my projects, and other involvements.<br>
 🔭 I'm currently exploring deep learning and the amazing world of data science <br>
 🌱 I'm looking to collaborate on anything that you want me to. <br>
+✨ I'm passionate about the world of web and love building products that impact people's lives.

 ### How to reach me :cherry_blossom:
 :mailbox_closed: *[Twitter](https://twitter.com/harshita_kanal)*<br>
 :envelope: *[LinkedIn](https://www.linkedin.com/in/harshita-kanal-400563166/)*<br>